 Cross Entropy

-Cut Cross Entropy: 20x Memory reduction in LLM Pre-training through optimized cross entropy kernels
+Cut Cross Entropy Deep Dive: 20x Memory reduction in LLM Pretraining through optimized triton kernels

 Finetuning GPT2 to Reconstruct Sentences